roshinpv1/archlens/archlens-app/PRODUCT_DOCUMENT.md

 Check scores, risks, and recommendations to understand your architecture.

 ### Step 3: Build Your Blueprint Library
 Upload proven architectures to create your knowledge base.
+Include images and diagrams for visual reference.

+### Step 4: Review Similar Blueprints
+When analyzing architectures, automatically see the top 3 most similar blueprints with images and insights.

-### Step 4: Use AI Search
+### Step 5: Use AI Search
 Ask questions about your blueprints to get instant answers.

+### Step 6: Configure Your Checklist
+Set up your compliance checklist to match your organization's requirements.

-### Step 5: Apply Recommendations
+### Step 7: Apply Recommendations
 Use the recommendations to improve your architectures.

 ---